lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

      - if `True`, exposure, `background` and `icSourceCat` are read from `dataRef` and those three arguments must all be `None`;
      - if `False` the exposure must be provided; `background` and `icSourceCat` are optional. `True` is intended for running as a command-line task, `False` for running as a subtask

+.. icexp and icbkgd: We want to eventually link the 2 types of exposures to a page with a descrip of the available types of them
+..
+Should we use same link for lsst.afw.math.BackgroundList as in charimg?
+..
+Need a linked page to explain this icSourceKeys file
+.. icSourceCat etc.: Really, we want to link to pages where all these exposures and catalogs are explained more

 Returns
 ^^^^^^^